giellalt/lang-kal/src-fst-morphology-root.lexc.md

 | Flag | Explanation
 | --- | ---
-|  @P.CmpFrst.FALSE@ | Require that words tagged as such only appear first
+|  !@P.CmpFrst.FALSE@ | Require that words tagged as such only appear first
-|  @D.CmpPref.TRUE@ | Block such words from entering ENDLEX
+|  !@D.CmpPref.TRUE@ | Block such words from entering ENDLEX
-|  @P.CmpPref.FALSE@ | Block these words from making further compounds
+|  !@P.CmpPref.FALSE@ | Block these words from making further compounds
-|  @D.CmpLast.TRUE@ | Block such words from entering R
+|  !@D.CmpLast.TRUE@ | Block such words from entering R
-|  @D.CmpNone.TRUE@ | Combines with the next tag to prohibit compounding
+|  !@D.CmpNone.TRUE@ | Combines with the next tag to prohibit compounding
-|  @U.CmpNone.FALSE@ | Combines with the prev tag to prohibit compounding
+|  !@U.CmpNone.FALSE@ | Combines with the prev tag to prohibit compounding
-|  @P.CmpOnly.TRUE@ | Sets a flag to indicate that the word has passed R
+|  !@P.CmpOnly.TRUE@ | Sets a flag to indicate that the word has passed R
-|  @D.CmpOnly.FALSE@ | Disallow words coming directly from root.
+|  !@D.CmpOnly.FALSE@ | Disallow words coming directly from root.

 Use the following flag diacritics to control downcasing of derived proper nouns (e.g. Finnish Pariisi -> pariisilainen).
 See e.g. North Sámi for how to use